irodriguez86/podcast-hub/README.md

 ## Testing

-This project uses React Testing Library for testing.
-To run the tests, run:
+This project uses React Testing Library for unit testing and Cypress for end-to-end testing.

+### Running Unit Tests

 `npm test`

 This will start the test runner and run all the tests in the `src` folder.

+### Running End-to-End Tests

+To run the end-to-end tests with Cypress, first start the development server by executing the following command:

+`npm start`

+Once the server is up and running, execute the following command to open Cypress:

+`npm run e2e`

-You can add new tests by creating files with the extension `.test.js` in the `src` folder.
+This will open the Cypress Test Runner, then select `E2E Testing` where you can select and run the tests from the `cypress/e2e` folder.
+You can add new tests by creating files with the extension `.cy.ts` in the `cypress/e2e` folder.

 ## Credits